 The third waterpoint is set up at Boland Agricultural School and the school goes out of their way to welcome riders.
 Boland Landbou, as the school is commonly known, is renowned as one of the country’s best educational and sporting institutions and riders can expect amazing hospitality.

-From Boland Landbou, Rhebokskloof is almost in sight as the last stretch takes riders across the R44 (Stellenbosch/Wellington) and into Ridgeback Wine Farm.
+From Boland Landbou, Rhebokskloof is almost in sight as the last stretch takes riders across the R44 (Stellenbosch/Wellington) and past Ridgeback Wine Farm.

 Riders will notice the perfectly manicured vineyards of Ridgeback as they make their way into Rhebokskloof where a short ride around the dam brings the stage to a close in front of the main restaurant at Rhebokskloof.

-Perfectly chilled beers, amazing wine, lots of food and an afternoon of great entertainment awaits at Rhebokskloof as the first day winds down.
+Perfectly chilled beers, amazing wine, lots of food and an afternoon of great entertainment await at Rhebokskloof as the first day winds down.

-Make sure you are prepared - once riders are in the Pinotage single-track it’s a gradual elevating climb around the Western side of Paarl mountain into Ridgeback farm and then through the famous orchards of Olyvenbosch Olives to the first waterpoint at 10km.
+Make sure you are prepared - once riders are in the Pinotage single-track it’s a gradual elevating climb around the Western side of Paarl mountain into Ridgeback farm where the 1st waterpoint welcomes you nice and early.

 The trails are filled with great features and are bound to lift the spirits as you make your way to the finish line of day 2 at Spice Route Destination.

-Spice Route Destination has pulled out all the stops to provide entertainment and the afternoon will be filled with live bands, great food and a true festival of fun for the entire family.
+Spice Route Destination has pulled out all the stops to provide entertainment and the afternoon will be filled with music, great food and a true festival of fun for the entire family.

-The last day of “The Rock” starts from Spice Route Destination and is a journey around the Eastern slopes of Paarl Mountain.
+The last day of “The Rock” starts from Spice Route Destination and is a journey on the Eastern slopes of Paarl Mountain.

-Although most of the climbing for the day takes place in this 10km, it presented on a gravel road.
+Most of the climbing for the day takes place in this 10km and it’s firstly on tar and then on gravel road.
 It’s open and eases its way up to the radio tower at the top of the mountain.

-The first waterpoint is at 15km and it represents the midway point up the climb.
+The 2nd waterpoint is at 23km.
 It’s perfectly placed for a much-needed break.

-The second waterpoint is at 24km and overlooks Paarl on top of the mountain.
+The next waterpoint is at 30km and overlooks Paarl on top of the mountain.
 The views are amazing and it’s the perfect time to stop and enjoy a chat with the friendly crew before heading down, around, in and out of the Shiraz single-track to the finish at the main restaurant at Rhebokskloof.